 Members: have you received your appeal card in the mail?
 Click on the image of Mark Siegwarth at right for a short video about why your support is important to the Arboretum.

-Consider annual membership -- they start at $50 and allow a full year's access to the Arboretum; membership is the best way you can help support BTA!
+* April is a great month to buy annual membership -- these start at $50 and allow two people a full year's access to the Arboretum; membership is the best way you can help support BTA

 Do you need Maps and Directions?
 Arizona State Parks has an excellent map/direction page.
 The Arboretum is an Arizona State Park located at Highway 60 milepost #223 near the historic copper mining town of Superior, 55 miles due east of Phoenix.
 The drive takes about two hours from Tucson via highway 79 North through Florence to highway 60 -- then turn right and continue east another twelve miles.
 Trails are Wheelchair Accessible There is no restaurant at the Arboretum but sandwiches, drinks and snacks are available in our gift shop.
 Picnic tables and charcoal grills are available for visitors to use; propane and charcoal are allowed, wood fires are not.

 Read about the Arboretum's 75-year heritage, our history page describes how the Arboretum has grown to include two miles of trails and into a placefor children to learn and for all ages to appreciate the beauty and importance of desert ecosystems.Explore the gardens on a virtual tour!

 Kudos to KT Wowryk for winning the top prize in our Spring photo contest; visit the gallery in our visitor center any day this month to see the winning entries by Sue Cullumber, Eddie Simmons, David Oberpriller, Jim Griffith, Roger Degler, David Shields, Ardys Lurtsema, Warren Tamsen, Jabon Eagar, Jerry Jones -- and our own BTA staffer Tammy Knight.